Sverri Patursson

 Sverri Patursson (1871–1960) was a Faroese writer, author, and journalist.
 He was also a translator, ornithologist and environmentalist.

+Biography

 Patursson was born in the village of Kirkjubøur on Streymoy, Faroe Islands.
 He attended Vallekilde Folk High School in Zealand in Denmark.
 Patursson worked as a journalist and his articles frequently featured Faroese wildlife with birds a principal focus.
 He was devoted to make the Faroe Islands known, and his actions included writing tourist articles as a freelance journalist for the Scandinavian press.
 Patursson was also a translator and literary writer, and an early author who wrote in Faroese.
 Patursson was the brother of Súsanna Helena Patursson, a famous Faroese actress and writer in her own right, and Jóannes Patursson, who led the Faroese nationalist movement.